 Back in June, we reported

 The HTC Desire features the typical specs seen on recent launches of high-end Android phones.
-With a speedy 1GHz Snapdragon processor under the hood, a 3.7 inch display and a 5MP camera with AF and flash, the model is powered by Android 2.1.
-The phone
+With a speedy 1GHz Snapdragon processor under the hood, a 3.7 inch display and a 5MP camera with AF and flash, the model is powered by Android 2.1

 source: U.S.Cellular via AndroidGuys